tomasherceg/dotvvm-docs/Controls/bootstrap4/Toast/sample3/sample.md

 ## Sample 3: Hiding

-Default way how to hide Toast is by [CloseButton](/docs/controls/bootstrap4/CloseButton/{branch}) which is automatically generated into header.
+The default way for hiding `Toast` is the [CloseButton](/docs/controls/bootstrap4/CloseButton/{branch}) which is automatically created in header.

-Automatic adding of [CloseButton](/docs/controls/bootstrap4/CloseButton/{branch}) can be disabled by setting `AddCloseButton` to *false*.
+You can remove the default [CloseButton](/docs/controls/bootstrap4/CloseButton/{branch}) by setting `AddCloseButton` to *false*.

-Alternative way how to hide Toast is by setting `AutoHideDelay` property.
+An alternative way for hiding the `Toast` is by setting the `AutoHideDelay` property.
+The delay is in seconds.
-`AutoHideDelay` property represents number (double) in seconds.
-And can be set to null when we want want auto hide functionality.